Sidharth02K/AgriPredict-ByteForge/README.md

 ## ⚠️ Disclaimer

 AgriPredict is a decision-support prototype intended for demonstration and experimentation.
 Predictions should not be treated as a substitute for professional agronomic advice or field-specific measurements.

----

-## 📜 License

-Add the license required by the hackathon/team before public release.